Led by: William Mottolese

-William Mottolese has taught at Fordham University and Saint Joseph’s College in Indiana and is presently Chair of the English Department at Convent of the Sacred Heart in Connecticut.
+William Mottolese has taught at Fordham University and Saint Joseph’s College in Indiana and is presently Chair of the English Department at Sacred Heart Greenwich.
 He has published on such subjects as Olaudah Equiano, Laurence Sterne, and James Joyce and is presently at work on projects on Joyce, teaching critical thinking, and the relation of literary modernism to twentieth-century popular music.
+He also teaches on the faculty of the Center for Fiction in Manhattan where he leads classes on James Joyce, David Foster Wallace, Irish literature, and postcolonial literature.
 William is an award-winning teacher, published poet, and proud father of three children who love to read and write.

 Click here to return to the class page.